carlwoodward/snowflake-sql-buildkite-plugin/README.md

 *NOTE: The intent of this project is to test out an idea and it's not meant for production.*

-Runs SQL in Snowflake to allow Buildkite to become a data engineering pipeline orchestration framework like AirFlow.
+Runs SQL in Snowflake to allow Buildkite to become a data engineering pipeline orchestration framework like Airflow.

 ## Rationale

 **CONTEXT:** I've led data engineering as part of my last two roles.
 ETL (Extract, Transform, Load) tooling is challenging to develop against and operate.

 - Configuring and operating tools is time consuming, usually requiring full time staff.
-- AirFlow uses Python specific DSL for creating pipelines - requiring developers to lock into that tool.
+- Airflow uses Python specific DSL for creating pipelines - requiring developers to lock into that tool.
 - Microsoft Azure Data Factory produces JSON that is hard to peer review using a pull request process and integrate will with Git.
 - Connecting with alerting tools like Slack is another item to manage.